nergmada/cypher-cli/campaigns/cascada/docs/characters/the_professor.md

 You convince all intelligent creatures who can see, hear, and understand you that you are someone or something other than who you actually are.
 You don't impersonate a specific individual known to the victim.
 Instead, you convince the victim that you are someone they do not know belonging to a certain category of people.
 “We're from the government.”
 “I'm just a simple farmer from the next town over.”
 “Your commander sent me.”
 A disguise isn't necessary, but a good disguise will almost certainly be an asset to the roll involved.
 If you attempt to convince more than one creature, the Intellect cost increases by 1 point per additional victim.
 Fooled creatures remain so for up to an hour, unless your actions or other circumstances reveal your true identity earlier

-#### Tech Skills

-**Type**: Enabler

-**Cost**: none

-You are trained in two skills in which you are not already trained.
-Choose two of the following - crafting, computers, identifying, machines, piloting, repairing, or vehicle driving.
-You can select this ability multiple times.
-Each time you select it, you must choose two different skills

 #### Terrifying Presence

 **Type**: Action